LUAstro/LUAstro-website/README.md

   color: var(--textcolour);
   --linkcolour: #bbb;`

 Here we define the background colour, text colour, and linked-text colour for the container.
 The `--` before the names denotes the following word as representing a variable.
-This means that we can actually vary this value later on in a specific .HTML page (e.g. if we wanted the text for one of the containers to be blue we could change the variable `--containercolour`), whilst having the defaults set to a white text colour (given by the word "white"), a light-grey link colour (given using a HEX colour code that denotes the exact shade as `#bbb`), and a partially transparent dark-grey colour (using an RGBA format, where the A = 0.7 represents an opaqueness of 70% in the Alpha channel).
+This means that we can actually vary this value later on in a specific .HTML page (e.g. if we wanted the text for one of the containers to be blue we could change the variable `--containercolour`), whilst having the defaults set to a white text colour (given by the word "white"), a light-grey link colour (given using a HEX colour code that denotes the exact shade as `#bbb`), and a partially transparent dark-grey colour (using an RGBA format, where the A = 0.7 represents an opaqueness of 70% in the alpha channel).
 I've used various different formats here for each to illustrate the options available, so don't worry if it seems confusing!
 Variables can have any name you wish (notice the British English "colour" in the variable names), but the properties of elements **must be referenced specifically using keywords** (notice the American English "color" in the actual property names as referring to it using the British English "colour" would not work).
 All CSS properties & variables are defined in the format of `Property: ValueOfTheProperty1, ValueOfTheProperty2, etc. ;`.

 ` box-shadow: 0 4px 8px rgba(0,0,0,0.1);
   border-radius: 8px;